Problematic Behavior or Activity

 Due to the lack of use by “normal” recreational users, the presence of “abnormal” users, and the decreased attention to maintenance along the trail, what should be a pearl of downtown Albany had become a place to avoid.
 The Albany Police Department (APD) increased its patrols for transient camps in 2014 and 2015 along the Dave Clark Trail and within the adjacent parks.

 Crime Prevention Through Environmental Design (CPTED) principles were used to evaluate the whole of the trail.
-APD began discussions and reviews with the Albany Parks & Recreation Department to discuss possible changes and maintenance along the trail.
+APD began discussions and reviews with the Albany Parks & Recreation Department to discuss changes and maintenance along the trail.
 They identified multiple places with poor lines of sight and overgrown vegetation, as well as unpruned areas, and areas with junk and trash.
 It was also determined that only a portion of the trail had lighting, which was not compatible with CPTED recommendations.

 Over the course of a year, city personnel, a Linn County inmate work crew, and civic groups worked on the identified areas to improve lines of sight, remove hidden spaces near the trail, and remove trash.
 The Albany PD increased its presence and enforcement along the trail.
 Members of the APD also spoke with local businesses about safety concerns.

-The most significant determination was that improved lighting would greatly improve the safety of the areas.
+The most significant determination was that improved lighting would improve the safety of the areas.
 It was proposed to replace all Monteith Park lighting and existing lighting with appropriate T1, T3, and T5 LED lighting.
 It was also proposed to add additional lighting along the entire length of the trail.

 Based On Research